cosminadrianpopescu/vim-sql-workbench/README.md

 Examples:

-`-- before :SWSqlAutocompleteLoad <file>`

-This command will load the intellisense autocomplete options saved in with `SWSqlAutocompletePersist <file>`.

 `-- before start transaction;`

 This command will be sent to the DBMS and will start a new transaction every